qmk/qmk_firmware/keyboards/lets_split/readme.md

 The USB cable approach is easier to setup and if you just want the usb cable on the left board, you do not need to do anything extra.

 ### Setting the left hand as master
 If you always plug the usb cable into the left board, nothing extra is needed as this is the default.
-Comment out `EE_HANDS` and comment out `I2C_MASTER_RIGHT` if for some reason it was set.
+Comment out `EE_HANDS` and comment out `I2C_MASTER_RIGHT` or `MASTER_RIGHT` if for some reason it was set.

 ### Setting the right hand as master
 If you always plug the usb cable into the right board, add an extra flag to your `config.h`
 ```
- #define I2C_MASTER_RIGHT
+ #define MASTER_RIGHT
 ```

 ### Setting EE_hands to use either hands as master